jme/shannon-rust/README.md

 Rust, and its std libs are evolving very rapidly right now so that HashMap performance may be in flux as well.

-The array binnning performance differences are slightly surprising.
+The array binning performance differences are slightly surprising.
 There are further possible tweaks to the OCaml code (unboxing, write-barrier avoidance, etc) that might tighten up the spread, but I have skipped that deeper dive for now.

-The Oprofile runs for all 4 variants ([rust-array](perf-rust-array.txt), [rust-hashmap](perf-rust-hm.txt), [ocaml-array](perf-ocaml-array.txt) and [ocaml-hashtbl](perf-ocaml-hm.txt) ) are unsurprising: Hashtbl/HashMap versions spend most of their time in Hash structure operations, while the array versions are limited more by memory and file-read ops.
+The Oprofile runs for all 4 variants ([rust-array](perf/perf-rust-array.txt), [rust-hashmap](perf/perf-rust-hm.txt), [ocaml-array](perf/perf-ocaml-array.txt) and [ocaml-hashtbl](perf/perf-ocaml-hm.txt) ) are unsurprising: Hashtbl/HashMap versions spend most of their time in Hash structure operations, while the array versions are limited more by memory and file-read ops.

 There is a stale joke to the effect that speed-run optimizations of code written in FP style lead right back to imperative-land.
 But I kind-of did do this to the OCaml code, whittling down the file reader into something mutable.
 Hopefully not so much Crude Hackery as 'pragmatic FP'.